Year admitted to practice: 2005 (NSW)

 Year elected to WABA: 2019

-Lisa is a diversely experienced legal practitioner and mediator.
-She has built her professional practice across a range of sectors, with a particular focus on native title and land access; administrative law; and litigation and dispute resolution.
+Lisa Eaton is a diversely experienced legal practitioner and mediator.
+She has built her professional practice across a range of sectors, with a particular focus on administrative law; litigation and dispute resolution (including alternative dispute resolution); and native title and land access.
 The breadth of her experience enables her to assist in guiding clients to the resolution of complex and multifaceted matters with a creative and pragmatic approach.

-Lisa is committed to sharing knowledge and helping to creating open learning dialogues, and has offered training and seminars through LegalWise, Aurora, AIATSIS, the Federal Court/NNTT and Australian Disputes Centre.
+Committed to sharing knowledge and helping to creating open learning dialogues, Lisa has offered training and seminars through LegalWise; the Federal Court of Australia and the NNTT; Australian Disputes Centre; Aurora; AIATSIS; and a variety of private training providers.

 Beyond having acted for clients in ASIC and ORIC corporate governance and regulatory matters, Lisa is also personally an experienced director and has a passion for working with Not-For-Profit (NFP) and charitable boards and organisations that focus on innovative ways to address issues affecting our communities.